UK Labour Party officials attempt to oust deputy leader over Brexit

-LONDON, Sept 20 (Reuters) - An ally of British opposition leader Jeremy Corbyn attempted to have his deputy sacked on Friday as the Labour Party’s divisions over Brexit went back on display on the eve of its annual conference.
+LONDON (Reuters) - Britain’s opposition Labour Party was plunged into fresh turmoil over Brexit on Friday as a key ally of leader Jeremy Corbyn attempted to have his deputy leader sacked on the eve of the party’s annual conference.

-At a meeting of Labour’s National Executive Committee, Jon Lansman proposed a motion to abolish the post of deputy leader, currently held by Tom Watson, citing his disloyalty over Brexit, according to two party officials.
+At a meeting of Labour’s National Executive Committee, Jon Lansman, the founder of Momentum, a Corbyn-supporting grassroots movement, proposed a motion to abolish the post of deputy leader, currently held by Tom Watson, citing his disloyalty over Brexit, according to two party officials.

-The chair of the committee ruled the motion should be thrown out.
-Members voted 17 to 10 to overturn that decision but did not reach the two thirds majority required for it to pass, the officials said.
+The chair ruled the motion should be thrown out.
+Members voted 17 to 10 to overturn that decision but did not reach the two-thirds majority required for it to pass, the officials said.
 The proposal is likely to go back on the committee’s agenda on Saturday.

 A party spokesman was not immediately able to comment.
 Watson’s office did not immediately respond to a request for comment.